-A wide mix of teaching methods is employed in this award emerging from the teaching team's pedagogical experience, guided by the Level Outcomes summarised earlier and informed by the following overarching principles:
+A wide range of teaching methods is employed across the programme emerging from the teaching team's experience in Professional Studies within Product Design, Design Management and Advertising & Brand Management, guided by the Level Outcomes summarised earlier and informed by the following overarching principles: Structured accumulation of knowledge, understanding, critical awareness and creative thinking.

-- 1. Structured accumulation of knowledge, understanding, critical awareness and creative thinking. - 2.
-Integration of theory and practice: Wherever possible the connection is made directly between understanding the theoretical basis of each aspect of a communication problem and its application and communication in practice.
-This assimilation of intellectual and skills-based learning supports a problem solving, applied and collaborative approach to study. - 3.
-Progression towards independent learning and the ability to self-manage project work: Teaching at the first level is organised on the principle of diagnosing i) the student's ambitions for the course and ii) their strengths and weaknesses.
+- Integration of theory and practice.
+Wherever possible the connection is made directly between understanding the theoretical basis of each aspect of a communication problem and its application and communication in practice.
+This assimilation of intellectual and skills-based learning supports a problem solving, applied and collaborative approach to study. - Progression towards independent learning and the ability to self-manage project work.
+Teaching at Level C is organised on the principle of diagnosing i) the student's ambitions for the course and ii) their strengths and weaknesses.
 Through the introduction of PDP students are introduced to an ethos that promotes reflexive learning, building upwards from this initial diagnosis.
-This careful introduction to what is likely to be an unfamiliar approach to learning for most necessitates relatively high staff/student contact time in the first Level compared to later levels.
-Modules in Level I foster more independent project orientated modes of study, but with substantial staff support.
-This prepares the students for the final year in which the expectation is that they will manage their study time yet more independently with continued support and supervision. - 4.
-Building students' confidence in their powers of communication: This is an extension of the reflexive approach to learning identified in the preceding paragraph.
+This careful introduction to what is likely to be an unfamiliar approach to learning for most necessitates relatively high staff/student contact time in Level 4 compared to 5 and 6.
+Modules in Level 4 foster more independent project orientated modes of study, but with substantial staff support.
+This prepares the students for the final year in which the expectation is that they will manage their study time yet more independently with continued support and supervision. - Building students' confidence in their powers of communication.
+This is an extension of the reflexive approach to learning identified in the preceding paragraph.
 Through each level students are exposed, a step at a time, to increasingly complex challenges to their ability to communicate their ideas, whether through a presentation of research findings to their peers, public debate or written academic argument or, when dealing with a practical brief, communicating creative concepts and ideas to a client or peer group.
-Students then complete the cycle of learning by reviewing and evaluating what they have produced, incorporating responses from their peers and tutors, and synthesising that feedback before progressing to the next stage. - 5.
-The Core Modules and some of the Studio-based Modules will often be based on a brief set by the award or module leader or an external agency or company.
-Commonly there will be a starting point a brief, a project introduction, or specified area of investigation set against the intended outcomes detailed in the module descriptor and activities that promote relevant learning and facilitate assessment of those outcomes - with a common end point, usually in the form of an individual or group presentation of work for assessment.
+Students then complete the cycle of learning by reviewing and evaluating what they have produced, incorporating responses from their peers and tutors, and synthesising that feedback before progressing to the next stage.

+The Modules will often be based on a brief set by the Programme or module leader or an external agency or company.
+Commonly there will be a starting point - a brief, a project introduction, or specified area of investigation - set against the intended outcomes detailed in the module descriptor and activities that promote relevant learning and facilitate assessment of those outcomes - with a common end point, usually in the form of an individual or group presentation of work for assessment.
 In this kind of learning model the focus is on the creative and research process which students follow to satisfy the requirements of the module.